hogepodge/container-ironic/README.rst

 - Container-based.
 - Uses all of the core OpenStack projects, with Ironic as a Nova driver.

-As of January 1, 2018, this project can successfully deploy Ironic and manage a home lab.
+As of January 29, 2018, this project can successfully deploy Ironic and manage a home lab.
 However, it is still a work in progress with many features planned for the roadmap.
 Features include:

 - Better documentation, this `README.rst` file being the first step in that direction.
-- Stronger automation.
-I'm moving away from the script-based deployment and moving to a Makefile.
-Work in progress on that, and as the Makefile becomes more sophisticated the documentation will replace the implicit bash script ordering.
-- Fewer containers.
-Right now I build a new container for every service.
-  My intention is to reduce the number of container builds in favor of creating state through config drives.

 This is very much my own project for maintaining a home lab, and if you want to use the project you will likely need to modify it.
 The goal is